 I recently completed the Simon Fraser University Career Development Practitioner program.
 As part of this, I worked on a practicum with Immigrant Services Society of BC.
 I will be continuing my involvement with ISSofBC as a volunteer, initially focused on resume writing with clients.

-Among my other work, I am Communications and Resource Specialist with Canadian Mental Health Association BC [Vancouver-Fraser].
-I research and manage website content for Get Set & Connect (GSC) – a peer based program which enhances mental health and well-being in people with lived experience with a mental health and/or addiction concern through leisure and or volunteer activities.
-The program focuses on community inclusion and building meaningful connections.
+From 2017-present I have worked on several part-time contracts for Canadian Mental Health Association BC [Vancouver-Fraser].
+Currently as Communications and Resources Specialist I research and manage website content for Get Set & Connect – a peer-based program that enhances mental health and well-being in people with lived experience with a mental health and/or addiction concern.